QualCoder-Org/qualcoder-org.github.io/docs/doc/en/index.md

 [https://github.com/ccbogel/QualCoder/releases/tag/3.8.2](https://github.com/ccbogel/QualCoder/releases/tag/3.8.2)

-Please note that QualCoder is not signed with Microsoft nor with macOS so a warning will pop up on first use of the executable file (The reason is that is costs a subtantial amount of money on an ongoing basis).
+Please note that QualCoder executables are not signed with Microsoft nor with macOS so a warning will pop up on first use of the executable file (The reason is that is costs a subtantial amount of money on an ongoing basis).
 Click on more info and allow to run.

 <img width="400" height="350" alt="image" src="https://github.com/user-attachments/assets/12d00e05-3844-4b48-9dc9-ff657aa7382f" />